 The Gaussian photon field is trained under sparse multi-view supervision derived from physically-based progressive photon mapping~\cite{hachisuka2009sppm}.
-Instead of supervising at the image level, we supervise at the level of \textit{first-bounce diffuse surface points}---that is, the surface intersections where camera rays first encounter diffuse materials.
-This design ensures precise geometric alignment between the queried radiance and the ground-truth locations, while excluding background and invalid samples.
+Instead of supervising at the image level, we operate at the level of \textit{first-bounce diffuse surface points}---that is, the surface intersections where camera rays first hit diffuse materials.
+This design ensures precise geometric alignment between the queried radiance and ground-truth locations, while excluding background and invalid samples.

-\textbf{Ground-truth Generation.} For each of the $k$ training camera views, we gather the set of diffuse surface points visible from the camera: $ \mathcal V = \bigl\{\mathbf{x}_i \in \mathcal D \,\big|\, \exists \gamma \in \mathcal P(o,\mathbf{x}_i) : \\ \text{NonDiffuse}(\gamma,\mathcal S\setminus \mathcal D) \;\wedge\; \text{FirstDiffuse}(\gamma,\mathcal D) \,\bigr\}, $ where $o$ is the camera position, $\mathcal{S}$ is the full scene geometry, $\mathcal{D} \subset \mathcal{S}$ is the diffuse subset, and $\mathcal{P}(o,\mathbf{x})$ denotes the set of all finite piecewise-linear paths from $o$ to $\mathbf{x}$.
+\textbf{Ground-truth Generation.} For each of the $k$ training camera views, we gather the set of diffuse surface points visible from the camera: $ \mathcal V = \bigl\{\mathbf{x}_i \in \mathcal D \,\big|\, \exists \gamma \in \mathcal P(o,\mathbf{x}_i) : \text{NonDiffuse}(\gamma,\mathcal S\setminus \mathcal D) \;\wedge\; \text{FirstDiffuse}(\gamma,\mathcal D) \,\bigr\}, $ where $o$ is the camera position, $\mathcal{S}$ is the full scene geometry, $\mathcal{D} \subset \mathcal{S}$ is the diffuse subset, and $\mathcal{P}(o,\mathbf{x})$ denotes the set of all finite piecewise-linear paths from $o$ to $\mathbf{x}$.
 The predicate $\text{NonDiffuse}(\gamma, \mathcal{S}\setminus\mathcal{D})$ is true if each intermediate point of $\gamma$ lies on a non-diffuse surface, including both specular and glossy interactions, and $\text{FirstDiffuse}(\gamma, \mathcal{D})$ is true if the path first intersects a diffuse point at its endpoint.

 For every supervision point $\mathbf{x}\in\mathcal{V}$, the ground-truth radiance is computed using a high-quality Stochastic Progressive Photon Mapping (SPPM) reference.
 Although generating these references is computationally expensive, it is performed only once for training; once optimized, our field enables fast, reusable radiance queries for arbitrary novel views.
 Following the standard SPPM procedure, photons are traced from light sources and stored only on diffuse surfaces during each iteration.
-The radiance at $\mathbf{x}$ is then estimated by photon gathering across multiple progressive iterations, and the final ground-truth value is obtained by averaging the per-iteration results:
+The radiance at $\mathbf{x}$ is then estimated by gathering nearby photons and averaging across $N_{\text{iter}}$ progressive iterations: